Image: Shutterstock

 2. How can computer games support learning and reinforce academic concepts?

 Computer games that are educational and focus on topics such as math, science, language, and arts can be used to support learning and reinforce academic concepts.
-These technology-oriented games can give children an engaging and fun experience while also assisting in the development of their knowledge and abilities.
+Choosing these technology-oriented games or brain games for kids can give them an engaging and fun experience while also assisting in the development of their knowledge and abilities.

 3. What are some tips for setting screen time limits and balancing computer games with other activities for children?